-Clarks Creek is a popular stocked trout fishery which also supports a fair number of wild brown trout and, to a lesser degree, some wild brookies throughout most of the 31-mile journey to the Susquehanna River from its origin near Tower City.
-The heavily forested nature of the watershed in conjunction with the bottom release design of DeHart Dam provides adequately cold flows to support a year-round trout fishery on Clarks Creek.
+A popular stocked trout fishery, Clarks Creek also supports a fair number of wild brown trout and – to a lesser degree – some wild brookies throughout most of the 31-mile journey to the Susquehanna River from its origin near Tower City.
+The heavily forested nature of the watershed, in conjunction with the bottom release design of DeHart Dam, provides adequately cold flows to support a year-round trout fishery.

 As part of PennDOT’s Adopt-a-Highway program, the chapter is responsible for trash cleanup on the 2-mile stretch of Clarks Valley Road bordering the Fly Fishing Only section of Clarks Creek.
 And each spring since 2012, chapter volunteers have been planting white pine seedlings furnished by the PA Game Commission in an effort to compensate for the loss of native hemlocks to a devastating woolly adelgid infestation.

-The Dauphin County Conservation District’s Conservation Plan for the Clarks Creek Watershed can be viewed at http://www.dauphincd.org/water/Clarks%20Creek%20CCP.pdf.
+The Dauphin County Conservation District’s Conservation Plan for the Clarks Creek Watershed can be viewed here.
 Much of the information contained in the plan was obtained through a study conducted under a Coldwater Heritage Partnership Grant from the PA Council of Trout Unlimited.